This page covers a list of optimizations to make your containers boot up as fast as possible.

-Optimizing Cold Start
+Cold Start Optimizations

 Cache Models in Volumes

+To avoid downloading your models from the internet on each request, you can cache them in Beam’s Volumes.
 In the example below, the models are saved to the Volume by passing the cache_dir argument in the Huggingface Transformers method:

 from beam import Image, endpoint, Volume